Human Resources Specialist: Policy and Accountability

-- Serve as a policy expert on complex Human Capital policies and regulations that relate to the Foreign Service (FS) and Senior Foreign Service (SFS), and as a business partner to USAID Bureaus and Independent Offices (B/IO) and overseas Missions;liaise and provide authoritative guidance on policies and regulations covering a broad range of HR functional areas.
+- Provide guidance on Human Capital policies and regulations that relate to the Foreign Service (FS) and Senior Foreign Service (SFS), and as a business partner to USAID Bureaus and Independent Offices (B/IO) and overseas Missions; liaise and provide authoritative guidance on policies and regulations covering a broad range of HR functional areas.

 - Research, write, and revise USAID-wide HR policies, procedures, guidance, and program standards related to the FS and SFS in several specialty areas; analyze existing policy documents for accuracy and currency; determine changes needed; and prepare clearance packages.

 - Respond to inquiries related to HR policy and guidance from staff at USAID headquarters and overseas.